 Advantages to immediate reconstruction include potentially more chest tissue to support reconstruction because there is no surgical scarring or damage from radiation therapy (unless you had that earlier in your life), less surgery and exposure to general anesthesia, ability to recover from everything at the same time, and less dramatic physical changes after a mastectomy.

-On the other hand, delayed reconstruction can allow you more time to adapt emotionally to a cancer diagnosis and research your reconstruction options.
-In some cases, women prefer to have more time to recover from their mastectomy surgery before beginning the reconstructive surgery process.
+On the other hand, delayed reconstruction gives you more time to adjust emotionally to a cancer diagnosis and research your reconstruction options.
+In some cases, women prefer to have more time to recover from their mastectomy surgery before starting the reconstructive surgery process.
 For women who smoke, are overweight, or have diabetes, their health care team may ask them to wait on breast reconstruction to avoid surgical risks and complications.
+Your doctors may also advise you to wait for reconstruction, depending on the type of breast cancer that you have, as the added healing time may delay your ability to start systemic treatment.

-Most women will not be able to predict how they’ll adapt to body image changes after a mastectomy until they experience those changes.
-It is reassuring to know that you can still choose to alter your breasts at a later date.
+Most women will not be able to predict how they’ll adjust to body image changes after a mastectomy until they experience those changes.
+It is comforting to know that you can still choose to alter your breasts at a later date.
 It is also helpful to know that many women who choose not to undergo reconstruction learn to be content with that decision too.

 Changing Body Image